chakrabar/chakrabar.github.io/_posts/articles/2018-01-12-understanding-aspnet-core-2.md

 - Note: functionality of the web server (internal) is also accessible by the middleware through specific feature interfaces

+Traditionally ASP.NET was heavily dependent on **System.Web** which was tightly coupled with `IIS`
+  - Now it does not use the heavy `System.Web` and no dependency on `IIS`
+  - But `IIS` is actually pretty good a web server, the issues mostly come with `System.Web`

+**Note: Basically there are two web servers - External & internal**
+> * External can be IIS or Nginx or Apache or Docker or some standard web server
+> * Internal can be KESTREL (pronounced "kes-tral") or something else (well, mostly KESTREL)

 #### [5] Building the PIPELINE

 The pipeline can be built within `Configure()` method on the `app` object using `Run()`, `Use()` etc.